BlerifyPlatform/identity-contracts/DidSpecs.md

 ##### id properties of entries

-- Attribute or delegate changes that result in verificationMethod entries MUST set the id ${did}#vm-${eventIndex}.
+- Attribute or delegate changes that result in verificationMethod entries MUST set the id ${did}#${vm-identifier}.
 - Attributes that result in service entries MUST set the id to ${did}#service-${eventIndex}

-where eventIndex is the index of the event that modifies that section of the DID document.
+where eventIndex is the index of the event that modifies the section of the DID document partaining services.

 Example